- Director: Stanley Kubrick

 - Where to Watch: Buy or rent with Amazon Video, YouTube, or AppleTV

 There are many, many enduring images in The Shining, several of which have gone down through our popular culture.
 Its director, Stanley Kubrick, has an effortless command of what he wants out of every frame.
 Yet, considering it as an actual movie, it has more of a puzzle box than a plot.
-There is an entire cottage industry devoted to figuring out what it actually means, heading off in directions like “the subtext is the slaughter of the Native Americans” or that the movie stands as Kubrick’s elaborate apologia for secretly helping NASA fake the moon landing.
+There is an entire cottage industry devoted to figuring out what this movie actually means, heading off in directions like “the subtext is the slaughter of the Native Americans” or that the movie stands as Kubrick’s elaborate apologia for secretly helping NASA fake the moon landing.
 There are some bits of the movie that are explained, sure, but there are lots of other things that aren’t.
 The recent documentary Room 237 allows academics to expound many of these theories, and though many of them are easily debunked, it goes to show how this movie has been dissected over the years.

 The story might seem easily summarized in a logline.
 A man (Jack Nicholson) volunteers to become the winter caretaker at a hotel way up in the mountains, goes crazy, and tries to axe murder his family.
 But also the hotel is haunted, or something.
 Also his kid (Danny Lloyd) is psychic, or something.
 Also he’s “always been there,” or something.
 There are no reliable narrators, and thus you can say very little in this movie definitively “happens” or “doesn’t happen.”
 The hotel chef (Scatman Crothers) (who, like the son, has “the shining”) spends most of the movie trying to get back to the hotel after he senses the son psychically telling him something is wrong (at least that’s the explanation that makes the most sense, nobody explains anything).
 He is the closest thing the movie has to a reliable point of view.
 But as soon as he arrives back at the hotel, he immediately gets murdered.
 You’re not getting any lifelines here.